 How much of your wages can be garnished?

 Creditors are limited in how much of your wages they can garnish if they get a garnishment judgment against you.
-In the vast majority of cases, a judgment will allow the debt collector to garnish your disposable income, which is what is left over after deductions such as social security and taxes.
+In the vast majority of cases, a judgment allows the debt collector to garnish your disposable income, which is what is left over after deductions like Social Security and taxes.

-The amount of weekly disposable income that can be garnished for consumer debts such as credit card debt, personal loans, and medical bills is 25% OR the amount your weekly income exceeds 30 times the federal minimum wage ($7.25 per hour), whichever is less.
+Federal law limits wage garnishments on consumer debts such as credit card debt, personal loans, and medical bills.
+These items can be garnished up to 25% of your weekly disposable income or 30 times the federal minimum wage ($7.25 per hour), whichever is less.

 Child Support and Alimony